5savers/Roglaza/README.md

 The application relays on some timers which starts with the program  , each timer is responsible for certain function.Every Certain interval an action is triggered to record cam , Screenshot , spy on browsers , Store keystrokes .

+#The Application was found having some defects while Debigging
 <h3> Limits </h3>

 - Works with Windows OS only